Armando Calvo

-Armando Calvo (25 December 1919 - 6 July 1996) was a Puerto Rican-born Spanish actor.
+Armando Calvo (25 December 1919 - 6 July 1996) was a Puerto Rican actor.
 His father was Juan Calvo Domenech, a Spanish actor and his mother was Minerva Lespier, a Puerto Rican.
 Calvo worked in Spain, Italy, and Mexico appearing in ninety films between 1939 and 1984.
+By the end of his career, there were over a hundred film credits in his resume.
+He died in Mexico on 6 July 1996 from renal and digestive issues.